taydakov/gandcproject/CodeBook.md

 Steps performed:
 ================
-# STEP 1
+STEP 1
-## Load test and train data
+Load test and train data
-## Merge test and train data together
+Merge test and train data together
-## Also convert some data.frames to vectors
+Also convert some data.frames to vectors

-# STEP 2
+STEP 2
-## Read features list and leave only columns with names contains "mean()" and "std()"
+Read features list and leave only columns with names contains "mean()" and "std()"

-# STEP 3
+STEP 3
-## Read activity labels and map full_labels using factor
+Read activity labels and map full_labels using factor

-# STEP 4
+STEP 4
-## Use feature labels to name columns of the data set
+Use feature labels to name columns of the data set

-# Create data set with all the columns inside, remove unused variables
+Create data set with all the columns inside, remove unused variables

-# STEP 5
+STEP 5
-## Creating new data set with the average of each variable for each activity and each subject by melting and then casting it
-## Melt the data set by all the columns except activity and subject
-## Cast the melted data set by activity and subject
+Creating new data set with the average of each variable for each activity and each subject by melting and then casting it Melt the data set by all the columns except activity and subject Cast the melted data set by activity and subject
-## The casted data set contains 180 observations (30 subjects by 6 different activities) and 81 columns
+The casted data set contains 180 observations (30 subjects by 6 different activities) and 81 columns

-# Export result to a file
+Export result to a file
-write.csv(datasetcasted, file = "result.csv")

 License of the original dataset:
 ================================